 Your student can attend Study Abroad 101; a 30-minute session presented five days a week.
 At Study Abroad 101 students learn about reasons for studying abroad, program types, housing options, financial aid and affordability, major/minor credit, College of Arts and Sciences core, credits, grades, eligibility requirements, the application process, deadlines, and graduation information.

 The personal safety of your student while he or she is studying abroad is of extreme importance both to you and to the Office of International Education.
 We take very seriously the role of preparing students through pre-departure orientations here in Boulder, extensive resources guides, contact with program providers, and on-site staff knowledgeable in the area.
 While your student is abroad, he or she will have access to on-site staff for assistance as well as our 24-hour emergency telephone.
-Although most experiences abroad are trouble free, CU-Boulder makes sure that students are well prepared in order to remain safe and to maximize their experience abroad.
+Although most experiences abroad are trouble free, CU-Boulder makes sure that students are well-prepared in order to remain safe and to maximize their experience abroad.

-Call 303-492-7741, or e-mail us at firstname.lastname@example.org.
+A good start is to visit the website.
+Additionally, we'd love to speak with you!
+Call (303) 492-7741 or e-mail firstname.lastname@example.org.
 If you are in Boulder you are also welcome to come by during business hours to meet with a study abroad advisor in person.

 by the Office of International Education, Study Abroad Programs University of Colorado Boulder.
 During Family Weekend, a representative for the Office of International Education will present information on the CU Study Abroad Program on Friday, October 4, 2013 from 3 p.m. until 3:50 p.m. in the Visual Arts Building room 1, basement20, and on Saturday, October 5, 2013 from 9 a.m. until 9:50 a.m. in the Imig Music Building.